SalatielSauer/OGZ-Editor/README.md

 - valpha
 - vcolor

+For vslots to take effect the geometry must have at least one texture.

 ## OGZ Editor Helpers
 To make it easier to generate some structures, there are some predefined functions that can be accessed by typing `ogzeditor.`: